 Regardless of whether or not the state of Colorado brings criminal charges against the individual who caused the death of your loved one, you may have the option of filing a civil lawsuit under Colorado wrongful death statutes.
 In order for a death to qualify as a wrongful death, the loss of life must be the result of either a wrongful or criminal action on the part of a person, business or negligence.

-What standards apply for evidence in civil court?
+What are the standards of evidence in civil court?

 In a criminal case, carefully trained law enforcement officers will have played a part in gathering, testing and documenting the evidence used by the prosecutor.
 The same is not typically true of a civil case.
 If there are criminal charges related to the civil case, some of that evidence gathered by law enforcement officers may help build your case.
 However, if there isn’t a criminal case or the charges were not successful, you may worry about whether there will be enough evidence.